 - In 2019, IUCN NL supported the first environmental flow assessment of the Ouémé River in the densely populated Benin delta (West Africa).
-The results of this study underline the importance of river ecosystem services with figures, and reveal the benefits of working with nature.
+The results of this study underline the importance of river ecosystem.
 The study makes it possible to compare the socio-economic costs and benefits of nature-based solutions with those of the proposed development of non-nature-friendly, large-scale irrigation systems and hydropower plants in the upstream part of the Ouémé catchment area.

 The nature-based solutions approach is based on the concept of ecosystem services: the services nature provides to society.
-Examples include trees that produce oxygen, bees that pollinate crops and dunes that provide clean drinking water.
+Examples include trees that produce oxygen and absorb CO2, bees that pollinate crops and dunes that provide clean drinking water.
 The value of these services is often overlooked because they are not priced on the financial markets (considered to be ‘free’) but in fact they make a significant contribution to our quality of life and the economy.

 IUCN NL advocates for nature-based solutions at the institutional level and finds that they are increasingly accepted.
 This approach is viewed as a catalyst for achieving, among other things, the UN SDGs, the climate targets of the Paris Agreement and the EU’s Green Deal.
 The aim is to consider a green, nature-based scenario as an equivalent policy option to a hard industrial scenario at all decision-making levels.
 This is particularly relevant in the approach to climate effects and integral landscape management.